alexfernandez/alexfernandez.github.io/2025/on-art.md

 Transmits feelings of sexual desire.
 There is little doubt that erotic literature and cinema can be artistic, but pornography can be quite controversial.
-It is quite explicit about transmitting feelings, more specifically sexual arousal, but it is banned in many cultures and poorly considered in many others.
+It is banned in many cultures and poorly considered in many others.
 The difference seems to be the open depiction of genitals and sexual acts.

 It is common knowledge that there are many such images in India,